School (South Korean TV series): School 2015

-Sekang High School is the most prestigious private high school in Seoul's Gangnam District, and Go Eun Byul (Kim So-hyun) is the most popular girl there.
-Meanwhile, her identical twin sister Lee Eun Bi is living in an orphanage and is being bullied at school.
-Then one day, Eun Byul mysteriously disappears.
-Soon after, Eun Bi loses her memories and is mistaken as being Eun Byul.
-Eun Bi then starts living her life as Eun Byul.
+Sekang High School is the most prestigious private high school in Seoul's Gangnam District, and Go Eun-byul (Kim So-hyun) is the most popular girl there.
+Meanwhile, her identical twin sister Lee Eun-bi is living in an orphanage and is being bullied at school.
+When Eun-byul mysteriously disappears one day, Eun-bi loses her memories and is mistaken as being Eun-byul, and starts living her life as Eun-byul.

 School 2017

-Coming-of-age story about lives of 18-year-old high school students who are valued according to their ranking at Geumdo High School.
+The series tells about lives of 18-year-old high school students who are valued according to their ranking at Geumdo High School.
 Despite their frustrations, they find out how to make their own way in this world that seems to be a stagnant cycle of school and home.

-The plot follows a class of high school students attempting to overcome the stress of being ranked by their exam grades, and facing the difficulties of being a teenager in a high-pressure, corrupt system.
-Its central protagonist is Ra Eun-ho (Kim Se-jeong), a cheerful and kind-hearted 18-year-old who dreams of being a webtoon artist but is caught up in the search for a mysterious troublemaker in the school, known as 'Student X'.
-When she is accused of being Student X, her dream of going to university to study art is put at risk as she faces expulsion.
+The central protagonist, Ra Eun-ho (Kim Se-jeong), is a cheerful and kind-hearted 18-year-old high school girl who dreams of being a webtoon artist.
+However, she is caught up in the search for a mysterious troublemaker in the school known as 'Student X'.
+When Eun-ho is accused of being Student X and faces expulsion, she reveals her dream of attending a university of arts.

 School 2021

-The series tells the story of youths just turned 18, who choose a path rather than an entrance examination.
-It depicts school friends helping each other overcome the barriers that come up while taking a less chosen path.
-In the course they learn valuable lessons about life, love, and friendship.
+The series tells the story of youngsters just turned 18 who choose a path rather than an entrance examination, helping each other overcome the barriers that come up while taking a less chosen path.
+They learn valuable lessons about life, love, and friendship.